-- Table Limits: A maximum of 6 persons aged over 13 years permitted per table, subject to a total combined capacity of 15 overall (when including those aged 12 and under) - Service Type: Only table service permitted. - Physical Distancing: Minimum 1 metre required between the "outer edges" of the party (i.e. back of chair to back of chair). - Face Masks: Customers must wear face masks when moving around the outdoor area or using indoor facilities.
-Employees must wear face masks at all times. - Closing Time: The premises, including the outdoor area, must be clear of all customers by 11:30 pm.
+- Table Limits: A maximum of 6 persons aged over 13 years permitted per table, subject to a total combined capacity of 15 overall (when including those aged 12 and under). - Service Type: Only table service permitted. - Face Masks: Customers must wear face masks when moving around the outdoor area or using indoor facilities.
+Employees must wear face masks at all times. - Multiple tables can be booked in an outdoor area. - Closing Time: The premises, including the outdoor area, must be clear of all customers by 11:30 pm.